Jwakers/articuria/README.md

 - [ ] Sign in should open in a modal not a new page
 - [ ] Unify all page headings to use the same styling (take from the subscription management page)
 - [ ] Add/update metadata for all pages
+- [ ] Add loading UI when changing pages on the video management route
 - [ ] Rate limiting api routes.
 - [ ] Move email templates to a separate file for better maintainability.
 - [ ] Create cloudflare webhook should run on every deployment.